Artonus/Athena/readme.md

 > docker run --name athena_cache -d redis

 This command sets up the redis cache that is later accessed by the API to retrieve the current availability of the certain product.

+This repository is a fork of a [stefangrosaru/Athena](https://github.com/stefangrosaru/Athena) repository.
+The initial idea has been created as an solution to the CIS015-3 unit Social and Proffessional Project Management at University of Begfordshire.